kish-dev/kish-dev/README.md

 My name is _Gulyaev Anton_, kish-dev just my nickname.
-I'm inspired in Android Development and I apire to become one of the best devs in this sphere.
+I'm inspired in Android Development and I aspire to become one of the best devs in this sphere.

 ## 👨‍💻